zenml-io/zenml/examples/kserve_deployment/README.md

 KServe requires preparing them into an exact format that is expected by the runtime server, storing them into remote storage or a persistent volume in the cluster and giving the path to KServe as the model uri with the right permissions.
-By default, ZenML's KServe integration will try to cover that for you by automatically loading, preparing and then saving files to the Artifact Store active in the ZenML stack.
-However, for some frameworks (e.g. Pytorch) you will still need to provide some additional files that Runtime Server needs to be able to run the model.
+By default, ZenML's KServe integration will try to handle that for you by automatically loading, preparing and then saving files to the Artifact Store active in the ZenML stack.
+However, for some frameworks (e.g. PyTorch) you will still need to provide some additional files that Runtime Server needs to be able to run the model.

 The KServe deployment server is provisioned remotely as a Kubernetes